-Transferable Skills are skills and abilities that are helpful and relevant in different careers.
-People usually think about their transferable skills when they are looking for a career change and they need to decide what they can bring from their current job role and apply to their new employment and this one of the key things the employer will be looking for in the candidate.
+Transferable Skills are abilities that are helpful and relevant in different careers.
+People usually think about their transferable skills when they are looking for a career change.
+They need to decide what they can bring from their current job role and apply to their new employment.
+This is one of the key things employers will be looking for in the right candidate.
 The skills give the employer a better idea on what you can bring to the role.
-If you currently lack direct skills in the field you are seeking a career in, transferable skills are your reasons why you are right for the role.
+If you currently lack direct skills in the field you are seeking a career in, transferable skills are the reasons why you are right for the role.
 Your skills and abilities are what makes you different and memorable, the more you can say about yourself the better!

 Teamwork and People Skills

 Teamwork and People Skills are easily transferable to any job.
 This shows the employer that you are able to cooperate with other members of the team and effectively work in an environment surrounded by other people.
-People skills are also a great transferable skill as this shows the employer you are capable of working with new people and fit into the working environment and that you have the ability to deal with potential clients or customers.
+People skills are also a great transferable skill, as this shows the employer you are capable of working with new people and fit into the working environment.
+This also shows that you have the ability to deal with potential clients or customers.

 Organisation and Time Management

-Organisational skills and Time Management are vital skills you can apply to any role.
-This proves you are able to work to deadlines by creating things like to do lists, asking for help and prioritising tasks effectively.
-Whether it’s that you’ve had experience stacking shelves within a set time in a retail store, you’ve completed projects within a deadline, or you’ve carried out construction work that met the time-sensitive needs of a client, you’ll have at least one example of time management to reference in your CV.
+Organisation and Time Management are vital skills you can apply to any role.
+This proves you are able to work to deadlines by creating things such as to do lists, asking for help and prioritising tasks effectively.
+Whether it’s experience stacking shelves within a set time in a retail store, completing projects within a deadline, or carried out construction work that met the time-sensitive needs of a client, you’ll have at least one example of time management to reference in your CV.

 Strong Communication Skills

-Communication skills are a basic skill which everyone has.
-However, it is important to show you have the ability to utilise the skills.
-Communication is a very versatile skill that can apply to any job.
+Communication skills are a basic which everyone has.
+However, it is important to show you have the ability to utilise the skill.
+Communication is a very versatile skill that can be applied to any job.
 It is extremely beneficial in customer facing roles and allows you make a good impression.
-Examples of communication skills could range from instances where you communicated with a customer or client to fulfil their needs or resolve a problem, to times where you worked together with your colleagues to achieve a joint goal.
+Examples of communication skills could range from communicating with a customer or client to fulfil their needs or resolve a problem, to working together with your colleagues to achieve a joint goal.

-Prioritising effectively is paramount if you are aiming to get anything done, on time, and to a high standard.
+Prioritising effectively is paramount if you are aiming to getting tasks completed on time and to a high standard.
 That’s why it’s a key skill that the vast majority of employers value.
 Prove you’re able to assess your workload, adjust your schedule, and organise tasks in order of importance by giving tangible examples in your CV.
-For example, it could be that your ability to be ruthless and say no to certain tasks enabled you to complete others which had a higher level of importance, or you implemented time saving techniques to get small tasks done faster (e.g. spreadsheets, templates).
-Any company would see this as a valuable skill as it shows you are someone who is focused and willing to get tasks done quickly and efficiently.
+For example, your ability to be ruthless and say no to certain tasks enabled you to complete others which had a higher level of importance, or you implemented time saving techniques to get small tasks done faster (e.g. spreadsheets, templates).
+Any company would see this as a valuable skill.
+It shows you are someone who is focused and willing to get tasks done quickly and efficiently.